-(2012) The notorious mobile game where players smuggle virtual drugs through real airport security
+(2012) The notorious mobile game played in real airport security

-Blowtooth is a unique game where players must smuggle virtual drugs through REAL airport security.
-Of course, no actual crimes are committed – the game uses bluetooth to store a list of nearby passengers during the airport check-in process.
-Later, players are challenged to find those same people in the departure lounges.
+Blowtooth is a unique game where players must smuggle virtual contraband through real airport security.
+Of course, no actual crimes are committed – the game uses bluetooth to store a list of devices that are broadcasting during the airport check-in process.
+Later, players are challenged to find those same devices in the departure lounges.

 It challenges passengers to reconsider their position and their relationship with the faceless airport security infrastructure.
 If you will be treated like a smuggler in the game of security, why not engage with that in your own, playful, way?